 Choosing the right emitters transforms your garden’s watering efficiency.
-This guide explains flow rate, shows how to match it to plant needs, and compares the main drip irrigation emitters available — including Carpathen’s options and how they fit your plants' needs.
+This guide explains flow rate, shows how to match it to plant type and need, and compares the main emitters — with clear Carpathen compatibility.

 What Is Flow Rate & Why It Matters

 Flow rate measures how much water an emitter releases, usually in gallons per hour (GPH).
-The right flow reaches roots evenly without runoff or underwatering.
-In practice, most home beds land in the 1–3 GPH range per emitter, then adjust by soil, plant size, and weather.
+The right flow wets the root zone evenly without runoff.
+Most home beds land in the 1–3 GPH range per emitter; adjust by soil, plant size, weather, and whether you’re watering roots or foliage.

 | Emitter Type | Flow Range (GPH) | Water Delivery | Typical Use |